whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## Configure your own touchpad code

 1. Open your Clover-extracted DSDT.aml with MaciASL.
-2. Copy \_SB.PCI0.I2C1.ETPD device contents and replace the corresponding codes in the ETXX device in SSDT-X510UA-Touchpad.aml except Method (_STA) and Method (_CRS) and save.
+2. Copy \_SB.PCI0.I2C1.ETPD device contents and replace the corresponding codes in the ETXX device in SSDT-X510UA-Touchpad.aml *except* `Method (_STA)` and `Method (_CRS)`.
 3. Rename the SSDT after the name of your own model.
 4. Reboot.
-- Please share your modified SSDT.
+- Please share your modified SSDT and state full model name.
 - If you can't get your touchpad to work, please file a ticket in Issues or refer to tctien342's original repo and the patches in https://github.com/tctien342/Asus-Vivobook-S510UA-High-Sierra-10.13-Hackintosh/issues/25

 ## Replace WiFi/Bluetooth card

-1. Replace your card wifi with DW1560.
+1. Replace your stock card with DW1560.
 2. Change the bootflag so you can specify your region.
 The default is brcmfx-country=#a.
 3. Go to /kexts/other/additional and copy AirportBrcmFixup and the three Brcm kexts (Repo, Injector, RAM2) to /L*/E* and rebuild cache.
 4. Optional: Copy /kexts/other/additional/LiluFriend.kext (recommended to create your own) to /L*/E* and rebuild cache.